Welsh language policy

-The Centre has adopted the principle that in the conduct of its business in Wales it will treat the English and Welsh languages on the basis of equality so far as is both appropriate in the circumstances and reasonably practical.
+The Centre has adopted the principle that in the conduct of its business in Wales it will treat the English and Welsh languages on the basis of equality.

 Much of the Centre’s funding is derived from public sources.
-Therefore we have a duty to make bilingual provision for the public in accordance with our funding guidelines.
+Therefore we have a duty to make bilingual provision for the public in accordance with the guidance issued by our funders.

 We feel strongly that bilingual services should be provided for the public in order to uphold the following principles: